h2oai/datatable/ci/README.md

 # Outline of the release process

-Current version of `datatable` can be found in the `datatable/__version__.py` file.
+Current version of `datatable` can be found in the `VERSION.txt` file.
 In the description below, this version will be denoted as `{MAJOR}.{MINOR}.{MICRO}` (or `MMM` for short).